Destiner/mev-inspect-js/README.md

 While mev-inspect-py is great, I believe that there are a few changes can be made to make historical MEV data more accessible.
 Here are some defining decisions for this port:

-* Written in Typescript: easier to run in browser/node, while keeping the code type-safe
+- Written in Typescript: easier to run in browser/node, while keeping the code type-safe
-* Infra layer decoupling: message query, caching, and persistence layers can be added independenty when/if needed
+- Infra layer decoupling: message query, caching, and persistence layers can be added independenty when/if needed
-* Pricing data decoupling: to calculate profit and cost in USD, a pricing provider of your choice can be used
+- Pricing data decoupling: to calculate profit and cost in USD, a pricing provider of your choice can be used
-* Single transaction inspection: while missing some types of MEV, this is helpful for quick transaction review
+- Single transaction inspection: while missing some types of MEV, this is helpful for quick transaction review
-* Using logs instead of call traces: any historical node would work
+- Using logs instead of call traces: any historical node would work

 Other, less fundamental, changes include:

-* Fork support (e.g. Sushiswap)
+- Fork support (e.g. Sushiswap)
-* Multichain support
+- Multichain support
-* "Bring your own transaction receipts"
+- "Bring your own transaction receipts"

+## API

+- Inspector
+  - constructor(chainId, provider)
+  - tx(hash): processes a single transaction given hash
+  - block(number): processes a single block given number
+  - receipts(receipts): processes an arbitrary amount of transaction receipts
+- getBlock(mev): get MEV block number
+- getTransaction(mev): get MEV transaction hash
+- getArbitrages(mevList): filter out non-arbitrage MEV
+- getLiquidations(mevList): filter out non-liquidation MEV
+- getSandwiches(mevList): filter out non-sandwich MEV

+A common data flow is to first fetch all the MEV using any of the Inspector method, then filter it by type using `getArbitrages`, etc, and finally process each type of MEV separately

 ## Usage